thisismatu/resultat/README.md

 # Resultat Typeface

-Resultat is a mechanical sans-serif with a humanistic touch that I made as a part of my thesis in 2012.
+Resultat is a mechanical sans-serif typeface with a humanistic touch that I made as a part of my thesis in 2012.
 I designed it to be used as a body typeface and it has a basic latin language support.
 It’s designed with screens and handheld devices in mind, but it works equally well in print.

 Resultat was made in 2012 as a part of my bachelors [thesis](https://www.theseus.fi/bitstream/handle/10024/41818/examensarbete_mathias_lindholm.pdf?sequence=1) at Arcada University of Applied Sciences.
 Special thanks to Christoffer Leka, Jutta Törnqvist and Saku Heinänen.